The protection of your privacy and the confidentiality of your personal information is important to RACQ.

 From time-to-time we may require your consent to collect, handle, use, and disclose your personal information in order to continue to provide you the products, services or benefits you have requested or have already purchased.
 Your consent can be express or implied.

 Express consent can be verbal or written, for example when you apply for membership, after signing the application, you are giving express consent to share your information with other roadside assist organisations should you require assistance outside of Queensland.

-Your implied consent is taken when RACQ can reasonably conclude by some action you take, or if you decide to take no action, for example when you call us and continue to speak to us after hearing that calls maybe recorded or when you provide us with personal information that we have not specifically requested.
+Your implied consent is taken when RACQ can reasonably conclude by some action you take, or if you decide to take no action, for example when you call us and continue to speak to us after hearing that calls may be recorded or when you provide us with personal information that we have not specifically requested.

-RACQ has policies and procedures that prescribe how we handle and store information, and to ensure that information is only be accessed by people that have the authority and need to do so.
-Both physical (such and locks and security systems) and electronic (such as firewalls and access controls for computer systems) security mechanisms are in place and undergo routine review and testing.
+RACQ has policies and procedures that prescribe how we handle and store information, and to ensure that information is only accessed by people that have the authority and need to do so.
+Both physical (such as locks and security systems) and electronic (such as firewalls and access controls for computer systems) security mechanisms are in place and undergo routine review and testing.

 RACQ will destroy personal information if it is no longer needed for the purposes for which we collected it, or for the purposes of meeting legal and regulatory requirements.
 RACQ will properly dispose of all paper files, correspondence and any other hardcopy documents.
 Electronic records will be appropriately deleted from systems.

 We will only collect information from you that is reasonably necessary to undertake our business activities and functions.
 The types of information that we collect will depend on the products, benefits and services you have asked us to provide.
 Additionally, the types of information that we collect will depend on the means which you chose to communicate with us, such as e-mail, online, telephone or in person.

 The types of personal information we may ask for include, but are not limited to, the following: